 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are facing Tiamutt and a Kid helps you, the monster's combat strength is reduced by 4 (unless you are also a Kid).
-But if you are facing the Liver Casserole and a Kid helps you, the monster's combat strength is increased by 4 (unless you, too, are a Kid and the monster's combat strength has already been increased).
+For instance, if an Aeldari helps you, you will get +3 against a Chaos monster (unless you are also an Aeldari).
+But if you are facing the Nurgling and an Aeldari helps you, the monster's combat strength is increased by 4 (unless you, too, are an Aeldari and the monster's combat strength has already been increased).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
-Your helper does not go up any levels.
+Your helper does not go up any levels . . . unless the helper is an Ork and you won by

+10 points or more, in which case they gain one level.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.